-It is hoped that future releases of Python for OpenVMS will include a more comprehensive suite of such modules along with accompanying documentation and example programs.
+Future releases of Python for OpenVMS may include a more comprehensive suite of such modules along with accompanying documentation and example programs.

-Developers can implement their own dynamic Python modules (shareable images) by including in their projects the Python header files found in PYTHON\$ROOT: [INCLUDE] and by linking with the shareable image PYTHON\$ROOT: [LIB] PYTHON\$SHR.EXE.
+Developers can implement their own dynamic Python modules (shareable images) by including in their projects the Python header files found in PYTHON\$ROOT:[INCLUDE] and by linking with the shareable image PYTHON\$ROOT:[LIB]PYTHON\$SHR.EXE.
 Note that the logical name PYTHON\$SHR is defined by the Python start-up procedure and may be used to link with the shareable image.
-Symbols in the shareable image are mixed-case, and developers should use the C compiler option /NAMES= (AS\IS, SHORTENED) or include in their code appropriate #pragma directives to ensure that symbols are correctly resolved when linking.
+Symbols in the shareable image are mixed-case, and developers should use the C compiler option /NAMES=(AS_IS, SHORTENED) or include in their code appropriate #pragma directives to ensure that symbols are correctly resolved when linking.

-5.1.
-A note on using S3cmd
+6.1.
+A Note on Using S3cmd